socotecio/django-socio-grpc/docs/getting-started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Services define the gRPC actions that can be performed, e.g., on your models.
-The gRPC service is the equivalent of the DRF APIView and behaves in a similar way
+The gRPC service is the equivalent of the `DRF APIView <https://www.django-rest-framework.org/api-guide/generic-views/>`_ and behaves in a similar way
 (it only contains an additional internal layer).
-Services used by the DSG command ``generateproto`` to generate the protobuf files and
+Services used by the DSG command :ref:`generateproto<commands-generate-proto>` to generate the protobuf files and
 gRPC stubs.
-If you inherit your service from ``AsyncModelService``, CRUD actions (List, Retrieve, Create, Update, PartialUpdate, Destroy) are automatically generated without any additional code.
+If you inherit your service from :func:`AsyncModelService<django_socio_grpc.generics.AsyncModelService>`, CRUD actions (List, Retrieve, Create, Update, PartialUpdate, Destroy) are automatically generated without any additional code.
 (see :ref:`Proto generation <proto-generation>`).

 DSG supports both sync and async, but we recommend using async services, since